emerysteele/CookieProfileSwitcher/README.md

 # About
 Cookie Profile Switcher allows you to easily manage multiple cookie sessions for all of your websites!
 No more logging out & logging in, just to switch your user profile.
 This is a MUST have for people who manage multiple social media profiles, emails or eCommerce accounts.
 Simply create a new profile in the extension, login to your user account, then you can switch between your profiles with ease.

-If you've got questions, bugs to report or requests for new features, please contact me via email at emerysteele@gmail.com
+If you've got questions, bugs to report or requests for new features, please contact me via email at emerysteele [at] gmail.com

 # How it Works